weepots/macosai/README.md

 # React Based Image Editor with Core ML services

 This project involves a fullstack application that uses Vapor to server CoreML services as RestAPIs to a frontend React Application and a Apache Solr Image Search Server.
 CoreML models are obtained from the [CoreML Zoo](https://github.com/john-rocky/CoreML-Models).
-The Frontend UI is an image editor, special thanks to swimmingkiim.
+The Frontend UI is a modified version of an image editor, built by swimmingkiim.
 The original repository for the UI can be found here: https://github.com/swimmingkiim/react-image-editor

 ## CoreML Model Services